Updated

 How to tell if an avocado is ripe:

-- Test the color of the avocado skin: The darker the skin, the riper the avocado.
-You want an avocado that is deeper in color but not all the way dark brown or black.
+- Check the color of the avocado skin: The darker the skin, the riper the avocado.
+You want an avocado that is deep in color, but not dark brown or black.
 That would be a sign the avocado has turned.

-- Test the small step or “cap” of the avocado: If the stem comes off easily and reveals green underneath, your avocado is ripe and ready to go!
+- Remove the small stem or “cap” of the avocado: If the stem comes off easily and reveals green underneath, your avocado is ripe and ready to go.
 If brown is revealed, the avocado is overripe.

 - Test the firmness of the avocado: When you hold the avocado in your hand and apply light pressure, it should give a bit under your fingertips.
 If it doesn’t give at all, it’s too early.
 If it is squishy, it’s overripe.